huj3/TEST/QSTART.rst

 NextDenovo is a string graph-based *de novo* assembler for long reads.
 It uses a "correct-then-assemble" strategy similar to canu, but requires significantly less computing resources and storages.
 After assembly, the per-base error rate is about 98-99.8%, to further improve single base accuracy, please use `NextPolish <https://github.com/Nextomics/NextPolish>`_.

 NextDenovo contains two core modules: NextCorrect and NextGraph.
 NextCorrect can be used to correct long noisy reads with approximately 15% sequencing errors, and NextGraph can be used to construct a string graph with corrected reads.
-It also contains a modified version of `minimap2 <https://github.com/lh3/minimap2>`_ and some useful utilities (see `here <./doc/UTILITY.md>`__ for more details).
+It also contains a modified version of `minimap2 <https://github.com/lh3/minimap2>`_ and some useful utilities (see :ref:`utility <utilities>` for more details).

-We benchmarked NextDenovo against other assemblers using Oxford Nanopore long reads from human and drosophila melanogaster, and PacBio continuous long reads (CLR) from arabidopsis thaliana.
+We benchmarked NextDenovo against other assemblers using Oxford Nanopore long reads from :ref:`human <chm13_120x_ont>` and :ref:`drosophila melanogaster <dmel_69x_ont>`, and PacBio continuous long reads (CLR) from :ref:`arabidopsis thaliana <alta_192x_clr>`.
 NextDenovo produces more contiguous assemblies with fewer contigs compared to the other tools.
-NextDenovo also shows a high assembly accurate level in terms of assembly consistency and single-base accuracy, see `here <#benchmark>`__ for details.
+NextDenovo also shows a high assembly accurate level in terms of assembly consistency and single-base accuracy.

 ..
 Table of Contents
 .. -----------------